 pure.lasso

 Logical value specifying whether lasso splitting should be strictly adhered to.
 In general, lasso splits are replaced with CART whenever numerical instability occurs (for example, small node sample sizes may make it impossible to obtain the cross-validated lasso parameter).
-This option will generally produce shallow trees which not be appropriate in all settings.
+This option will generally produce shallow trees which may not be appropriate in all settings.

 eps